apache/nuttx/configs/stm32f769i-disco/README.txt

 STATUS
 ======

+  2019-06: PWM support has been tested as working.

   2017-07:  The basic NSH configuration is functional using a serial
     console on USART1, which is connected to the "virtual com port" of the ST/LINK USB adapter.